 Smith, S.J.
-(2015 in press).
-Dancing with horses: The science and artistry of coesesthetic connection, Domestic Animals and Leisure (Neil Carr, Ed.)
+(2015).
+Dancing with horses: The science and artistry of coenesthetic connection, Chapter 13 of Domestic Animals and Leisure (Neil Carr, Ed.)
 New York: Palgrave Macmillan, pp. 216-240.

 Lloyd, R. J. & Smith, S. J. (2014a).
 Doing Motion-Sensing Phenomenology.
 In K. Tobin, K. & S.R.
 Steinberg (Eds).
 (2014, forthcoming).
 Doing educational research: A handbook (Second edition).
 Rotterdam, NL: Sense Publishing.

 Lloyd, R. J., & Smith, S. (2014b).
 Physical literacy.
 In Robinson, D. & Randall, L. (Ed.), Teaching physical education in Canadian schools (pp. 226-242).
 Toronto, ON: Thompson Educational Publishing Inc.

 Smith, S.J.
 (2014) Human-horse partnerships: The discipline of dressage, Sport, Animals, and Society (J. Gillett and M. Gilbert Eds.).
 New York: Routledge, 35-51.

 Lloyd, R. J., Garcia Bengoechea, E., & Smith, S. J. (2010).
 Theories of learning.
 In R. Bailey (Ed.), Physical education for learning: A guide for secondary schools (pp.187-196).
 London, England: Continuum.